Ceramic: Properties

 The physical properties of any ceramic substance are a direct result of its crystalline structure and chemical composition.
 Solid-state chemistry reveals the fundamental connection between microstructure and properties, such as localized density variations, grain size distribution, type of porosity, and second-phase content, which can all be correlated with ceramic properties such as mechanical strength σ by the Hall-Petch equation, hardness, toughness, dielectric constant, and the optical properties exhibited by transparent materials.

 Ceramography is the art and science of preparation, examination, and evaluation of ceramic microstructures.
-Evaluation and characterization of ceramic microstructures are often implemented on similar spatial scales to that used commonly in the emerging field of nanotechnology: from tens of ångstroms (Å) to tens of micrometers (µm).
+Evaluation and characterization of ceramic microstructures are often implemented on similar spatial scales to that used commonly in the emerging field of nanotechnology: from nanometers to tens of micrometers (µm).
 This is typically somewhere between the minimum wavelength of visible light and the resolution limit of the naked eye.

 The microstructure includes most grains, secondary phases, grain boundaries, pores, micro-cracks, structural defects, and hardness micro indentions.
 Most bulk mechanical, optical, thermal, electrical, and magnetic properties are significantly affected by the observed microstructure.
 The fabrication method and process conditions are generally indicated by the microstructure.
 The root cause of many ceramic failures is evident in the cleaved and polished microstructure.
 Physical properties which constitute the field of materials science and engineering include the following: